tywerbicki/Problem_Solving/README.md

 ## Count Islands (Python)

 Design a function that takes in a 2-D array of L's and W's (L = land & W = water), and return the number of islands.

+## Minimum Island

+Design a function that takes in a 2-D array of L's and W's, and return the size of the smallest island.